 In one of those curious book-geek things that I do sometimes, I decided to read two books about Australian author, Joan Lindsay, at the same time.

-One was her own ‘reminiscence‘ Time Without Clocks from 1962, the other was the recently published biography, Beyond the Rock by Janelle McCulloch.
+One was her own ‘reminiscence‘ Time Without Clocks (1962), the other was the recently published biography, Beyond the Rock (2017) by Janelle McCulloch.
 However, I have been putting off writing about my experiences with these two books for weeks and weeks.

 Lindsay wrote Time Without Clocks before Picnic at Hanging Rock (1967) was even conceived.
 She was writing about her marriage, their homes and their many famous, accomplished family and friends before she was famous herself.
 It was a fascinating reflection of life in Melbourne during the twenties and thirties.